Post: 10 Ways AI Has Transformed the Modern ATS for Strategic Hiring in 2026

 - Sends automated reminders and reschedule options, reducing no-show rates.

-- Frees recruiter hours for relationship-building and final-stage evaluation — the work that actually requires human judgment.
+- Frees recruiter hours for relationship-building and final-stage evaluation — work that requires human judgment.

 4. AI-Powered Candidate Sourcing and Pipeline Expansion